article · Which certification is worth it?

 Claim typeCurrent statusWhy

-Current employer wordingAllowed with caveatsThe public ATS panel can show sampled current language only.
+Current employer wordingAllowed with caveatsThe small dated sample of public job postings can show sampled current language only.

 Future predictionBlockedNo approved prediction model exists.